UMD: A Globally Connected University

 Students can choose from a variety of business courses.
 For a full course list visit Cass Business School’s website.
 For equivalencies of courses approved for transfer in the past, visit the Smith Equivalencies.
 Note that UMD cannot guarantee that a particular course will be offered in any given semester at Cass.

-The chart above was last approved by the UMD Transfer Credit Committee on June 10, 2014.
+The credit conversion listed above was approved by the UMD Study Abroad Transfer Credit Committee on June 10, 2014.

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.

 |City University Grade||UMD Grade|